Improving data systems to end Vietnam’s HIV/AIDS epidemic

 In order to establish HIV INFO 4.0 as the national system for aggregating and analyzing HIV case information, a plan was needed for the underlying technology infrastructure.
 This system architecture was developed based on the open-source Health Information Exchange (OpenHIE) framework and tailored to the Vietnamese context.

 OpenHIE provides a model that can be used as a foundation to support complex, interoperable systems for information exchange.
 It ensures that health information from various external systems can be gathered into a single, unified system.
-The PATH team also applied HL7® International’s Fast Healthcare Interoperability Resources (FHIR®) standards, which are international standards for establishing a secure pathway for various data systems to communicate with each other and exchange data seamlessly.
+The PATH team also applied HL7® International’s Fast Healthcare Interoperability Resources (FHIR®) standards, which are international standards for implementing health care data exchange to enable systems to communicate with each other and exchange data seamlessly.

-HIV INFO 4.0 was then built using the open-source tool OpenSearch, a software suite for searching, visualizing, and analyzing data.
-OpenSearch consists of data storage, a search engine, and a user interface that allows users to visualize data and run/scale OpenSearch clusters (OpenSearch Dashboards).
+HIV INFO 4.0 was then built in part by using the open-source tool OpenSearch, a software suite for searching, visualizing, and analyzing data.

-6. Dashboard and data mining—The merged dataset is used to create dashboards and reports using OpenSearch Dashboards.
+- Dashboard and data mining—The merged dataset is used to create dashboards and reports which allow the user to visualize data for monitoring and analyzing the HIV epidemic.

 Applying patient matching techniques to improve the quality of HIV data